2.12 Students and Emulators of Rembrandt

 paper, charcoal 230 x 221 mm

 Copenhagen, SMK - The Royal Collection of Graphic Art, inv./cat.nr.
 Td 507, nr.
 1c recto

 We have already spoken in detail about Jürgen Ovens (1623-1678).12 He was likewise a Rembrandt student in the forties, but his nimble nature looked to Flemish inspiration for his portraits and biblical compositions.
 He played a significant role in Gottorf.
 He also accompanied Princes Hedvig Eleonora as her court painter to her wedding in Stockholm .
 In the 1650s, while Frederick III lingered in Flensburg, Ovens painted some scenes from Danish history for the Copenhagen court, which are today preserved in Christiansborg Castle in Copenhagen [24-33],13 and, predictably, several portraits.14 The pictures of this time are good examples of his Rembrandtesque manner.

-The marriage of princess Hedwig Eleonore of Schleswig-Holstein-Gottorf with king Charles X Gustav of Sweden on 24 October 1654, c.
+The marriage of princess Hedwig Eleonore of Schleswig-Holstein-Gottorf with the Swedish king Charles X Gustav on 24 October 1654, c.
 1655-1657

 canvas, oil paint 212 x 306 cm